Rebecca ArcherEarly Intervention & Teacher of the Deaf

 Jerry RoachPhysical Education Teacher

-Jerry Roach is the PE teacher at Tucker Maxon School, he also helps with lunch and recess duties as well as being the chicken and garden guy.
-He has three children who’ve attended Tucker and has been with us for more than a decade.
-Jerry has a bachelors from PSU in health ed and a Masters in early elementary, elementary Ed from the University of Phoenix.
+Jerry Roach is Tucker Maxon’s Physical Education teacher and helps with lunch and recess duties as well as being the chicken, garden and goat guy.
+He has three children who’ve attended Tucker and has been with us for almost two decades.
+Jerry has a Bachelors degree from Portland State University in Health Education and a Masters degree in Early Elementary, Elementary Education from the University of Phoenix.
 He enjoys bringing his hobbies and interest to Tucker to help create a unique and creative learning and play environment for our community.

 Stacia RosenauElementary Teacher